 Louisiana lies entirely in the Gulf Coastal Plain physiographic province and can be divided into five natural physiographic regions: Coastal Marsh, Mississippi Alluvial Valley, Red River Valley, Terraces, and Hills.
 Louisiana has 12 major watershed basins.
 These basins are based on 11 river watersheds plus the Lake Pontchartrain watershed.
 Maximum elevations in Louisiana are located in the hills of the northwest, where the state's oldest geologic formations are found.
 The highest elevation in the state is only 535 feet.
 The lowest elevation in the state is found in the Coastal Marsh region, which extends across the south portion of Louisiana.
-Because of levee construction, marsh filling, and subsidence, portions of south Louisiana are below sea level (LDEQ 2016).
+Because of levee construction, marsh filling, and subsidence, portions of south Louisiana are below sea level rise (Louisiana Department of Environmental Quality [LDEQ] 2016).